Raazk10/AtmosFashion-Ecommerce-Website/MVP.md

 1. Responsive e-commerce website:

-   - A visually appealing design that adapts to different screen sizes (desktop, tablet, mobile).
+   - A visually appealing design that adapts to different screen sizes (desktop and mobile).
    - Semantic HTML, CSS, and JavaScript for better accessibility and performance.

 2. Clothing recommendations:

-   - Display of relevant clothing items based on the user's local weather conditions.
+   - Display of relevant clothing items on main page.

 3. Product filtering: